oyyblin/galaxy-docs/doc-governance/introduction.md

 ## Implementation

-When a proposal is passed, the changes will be implemented by Project Galaxy’s operation team and signed by the multi-sig, if necessary.
+When a proposal is passed, the changes will be implemented by Galxe’s operation team and signed by the multi-sig, if necessary.

 ## Multi-signature Signers